frcocoatst/ClientCertificateMutualAuthenticateAndServerCertificatePinning/README.md

 )

-First there is authenticationMethod=NSURLAuthenticationMethodServerTrust The certificate from SecTrustGetCertificate is compared against the store certificate (badssl.com.cer) in the bundle.
+First there is authenticationMethod=NSURLAuthenticationMethodServerTrust The certificate from SecTrustGetCertificate is compared against the stored certificate (badssl.com.cer) in the bundle.

 If they are equal authenticationMethod=NSURLAuthenticationMethodClientCertificate is executed.
-If the correct client certificate is presented to the server the Status Code is 200
+If the correct client certificate is presented to the server the Status Code gets 200

-The GUI is not functionalist, except pressing connect
+HINT: The GUI is not functional yet, except pressing connect